MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 ### Building UCX

 Building UCX is typically a combination of running "configure" and "make".
-For a GPU support we need to specify the cuda and gdrcopy install directories via the `--with-cuda` and `--with-gdrcopy` options of "configure".
+For GPU support we need to specify the cuda and gdrcopy install directories via the `--with-cuda` and `--with-gdrcopy` options of "configure".
 Below are the steps required to build and install UCX on juliet supercomputer.
 The latest release UCX tarball can be downloaded from the [UCX repository](https://github.com/openucx/ucx/releases).

 ```sh
 $ ./configure --prefix=<prefix_path> --with-cuda=/apps/spack/spack-softwares/linux-rocky9-zen3/gcc-13.1.0/cuda-12.1.1-hhxtp4y7d55t27jbbxwpjxc4t24tgi3h --with-gdrcopy=/apps/manual_install/gdrcopy
 $ make -j8 install
 ```

-Once the installtion completed, the information about the current UCX installation instance can be retrived via the `ucx_info` command.
+Once the installation is completed, the information about the current UCX installation instance can be retrieved via the `ucx_info` command.
 For example, it is possible to check the UCX GPU support via the following command:
 ```sh
 $ ucx_info -d | grep cuda
 ```